-Our business has been negatively impacted as a result of macroeconomic challenges, such as inflation, high interest rates, global conflict, capital market disruptions and instability of financial institutions, the risk of a recession, labor strikes, and other macroeconomic factors, which have generally negatively impacted ad budgets, and in turn have led to slower ad spend growth through our platform.
+Recent macroeconomic challenges, such as inflation, high interest rates, global conflicts, the risk of a recession, labor strikes, and other macroeconomic factors, have generally negatively impacted ad budgets, which in turn may lead to slower ad spend growth through our platform.
 Any worsening of macroeconomic conditions in future periods would likely have a negative effect on our financial results, the magnitude of which is difficult to predict.
 In addition, continued inflation could result in an increase in our cost base relative to our revenue.
+We expect our results for the second-half of 2024 to include revenue from political advertising, the magnitude of which is uncertain and depends on factors outside of our control.